 You can see how it gets confusing.

-The kitchen is the heart of the home and family.
+The kitchen serves as the heart of the home and the most common gathering place for family.
 To me, kitchen witchery is about infusing magic into your life and making it personal.

 But it’s also a practical, down-to-earth practice that’s accessible to anyone.
-Whether you live in the city or country, have a ton of resources or are on a budget, you can adapt your witchery to make it a perfect fit for you.
+Whether you live in the city or country, have a ton of resources or are on a budget, you can adapt your witchery to make it feel like home to you.

 What’s a Kitchen Witch?